-The Executive Committee were elected or re-elected by the membership in June 2019 at the AGM.
+The Trustee Board was elected or re-elected by the membership in June 2019 at the AGM.

 Carolann is the APSE Membership Secretary and a member of the Executive Committee.